oasis-tcs/openc2-ap-er/oc2edr.md

 An OpenC2 Producer satisfies 'Permitted-Addresses Producer' conformance if:
 * 3.1.X.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.1.X.2 **MUST** implement the 'Permitted-Addresses' Command Argument as a valid option for the 'contain device' command in accordance with [Section 2.3.3.1](#2331-contain-device) of this specification

+### 3.1.Y Conformance Clause Y: Start File Producer
+An OpenC2 Producer satisfies 'Start File Producer' conformance if:
+* 3.1.Y.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
+* 3.1.Y.2 **MUST** implement the 'start file' Command in accordance with [Section 2.3.5.1](#2351-start-file) of this specification

 ### 3.1.4 Conformance Clause 4: Stop Device Producer
 An OpenC2 Producer satisfies 'Stop Device Producer' conformance if:
 #### 3.1.4.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification